HeapsIO/heaps-doc/Resource-Management.md

 This will return a [hxd.res.Any](https://github.com/ncannasse/heaps/blob/master/hxd/res/Any.hx) which have various methods to transform it to other resources.

+### Runtime resource loading

+You can also perform you own runtime loading of resources, by using for example `hxd.net.BinaryLoader`.
+Once you have the bytes for your resource, you can use `hxd.res.Any.fromBytes` to transform it into a proper resource.

 ## File Systems

 Resources files are accessed through a virtual file system which implements the [FileSystem](https://github.com/ncannasse/heaps/blob/master/hxd/fs/FileSystem.hx) interface.